Ibrahim Hashem: Ministerial service in Transjordan

 At only 34 years of age, Hashem was appointed to the position of "Judicial Adviser" (Minister of Justice) during the first government of Rida al-Rikabi.
-When Abdullah and Rikabi departed to London for mandate negotiations on 3 October 1922, Shakir bin Zayd was appointed as the acting prime minister, with Hashem as his assistant.
-A favourite of Emir Abdullah, Hashem was regularly sought out and selected for the Ministry of Justice portfolio in the 1920s and 1930s.
-Between 1922 and 1938, he held this position for 5 times, for a span of no less than 12 years.
-In 1933, he was appointed as the Prime Minister of Jordan, a position which he held until 1938.
+When Abdullah and Rikabi departed to London for mandate negotiations on 3 October 1922, Shakir bin Zayd was appointed the acting prime minister, with Hashem as his assistant.
+A favourite of Emir Abdullah, Hashem was regularly sought out and selected for the Minister of Justice portfolio in the 1920s and 1930s.
+Between 1922 and 1938, he held this position 5 times, spanning no less than 12 years.
+In 1933, he was appointed the Prime Minister of Jordan, a position which he held until 1938.
 Hashem was appointed honorary Commander of the British Empire in the 1938 New Year Honours List.

 Independence Era and Member of the Throne Council

-Hashem oversaw negotiations for a new Anglo-Jordanian treaty, and was the inaugural Prime Minister when independence was declared on 25 May 1946.
+Hashem oversaw negotiations for a new Anglo-Jordanian treaty, and was the inaugural prime minister when independence was declared on 25 May 1946.
 Following the Arab-Israeli War and the Jordanian annexation of the West Bank, Abdullah was assassinated in 1951.
 The tenure of his son, Talal I as king was short-lived, owing to a mental illness.
 At the time, his successor, Hussein bin Talal had not attained his majority of 18 years and was unable to accede to the throne.
 Then President of the Senate, Hashem was appointed as a member of a three-man interim Throne Council which acted for the absent sovereign.
 This was dissolved when Hussein acceded to the throne in 1953.